-We offer a comfortable, private women’s health room for treatment one-on-one with our pelvic health physical therapist.
+We offer a comfortable, private women’s health room for one-on-one treatment with our pelvic health physical therapist, specializing in urinary incontinence.
 You may also request a second person in the room if it helps you feel more comfortable.
-Wear comfortable clothing because we will be assessing mobility and functional movement patterns at your initial visit.
+Wear comfortable clothing because we will be assessing mobility and functional movement patterns related to urinary incontinence at your initial visit.

 Your First Visit